dsoares/roundcube-rcguard/README.md

 Failed attempts are logged by IP and stored within MySQL.
 IPs are also released after a certain amount of time.

+The original author of this plugin is Denny Lin (https://github.com/dennylin93).
+I forked it some years ago to add reCAPTCHA v2.0, add the larry skin and because the project issues were taking too long to be answered.
+Also, the original project is not updated since 2015 and many things have changed in the meantime in Roundcube's code.

 Installation
 ----------------------------------------
 Place this directory under plugins/, and enable rcguard within the main